raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a href="#top" class="top" id="css-basics">Top</a>
 ## 2.1 CSS Basics

 CSS is a very simple language.
 At it's core, CSS is made up of three parts: *selectors*, *properties*, and *values*.
-Selectors (explored in depth in [section 4.1.2](#advanced-selectors)) are used to select which elements are being styled.
+Selectors are used to select which elements are being styled.
 For example:

 ```css
 p { }